Shashindran/Gitlab-repo-cloner/README.md

 A Python script that clones or updates all repositories within one or more GitLab groups.
 For each configured group it will:
 - **Clone** the repository if it does not yet exist locally.
 - **Pull** the latest changes (tries `main`, then `master`) if it already exists.
+- **Fetch all remote branches** (`git fetch --all --prune`) to keep every branch up to date and prune stale refs.
+- **Fetch GitLab MR refs** into `refs/remotes/origin/mr/*` so every merge request is accessible locally without creating local branches.

 ---